dangers of red meat

 PAHs are created when the meat being cooked absorbs the smoke produced.
 The smoke comes from the fat dripping onto the hot coals; HCAs are formed when meats are overcooked-producing the blackened 'char.'

-Cooking Red Meat the Safe Way
+Cooking Red Meat the Safe Way Will Help Avoid the Dangers of Red Meat Too

 The dangers of red meat can be minimized by observing the following procedures.
 You don't have to give up your outdoor barbecues.
 As far as outdoor cooking is concerned, if you use propane instead of charcoal, the number of carcinogens produced will be reduced by a large amount.
 Less smoke and a lower temperature is produced when propane is used.